microsoft/vscode-docs/docs/python/tutorial-deploy-containers.md

 - [python-sample-vscode-flask-tutorial](https://github.com/Microsoft/python-sample-vscode-flask-tutorial), which is the result of following the [Flask Tutorial](tutorial-flask.md).

-After verifying that your app runs properly, generate a `requirements.txt` file using `pip freeze` (which are included in the samples) so that those dependencies can be automatically installed in the Docker image.
+After verifying that your app runs properly, generate a `requirements.txt` file using `pip freeze > requirements.txt` (which are included in the samples) so that those dependencies can be automatically installed in the Docker image.

 ## Create a container registry